sankya-jadhav/pizza-sales-sql-analysis/README.md

 ## 📽 Project Presentation

-The final PPT is available in:
+The final PPT is available in: above files

 ---